luke-hill/ruby-training/shapes/README.md

 By now you should know that to start with all of the examples will fail!

 Now we need to fix the specs.
 There are 3 files inside the `/lib` directory that we need to edit.
-These three files will tell us how to classify...
+These three files will tell us how to solve the following problems.

-1. A triangle is constructable, based on the side lengths
+1. Is a triangle is constructable, based on the side lengths?
-1. A 4sided shape with 4 angles will be known as what? (square, rectangle or quadrilateral)
+1. What type of shape is a 4-sided shape - based on its angles?
-1. What the internal and external angles will be of regular 5-10 sided shapes.
+1. What are the internal and external angles of regular 5-10 sided shapes?

 ## Committing your work